 Schools understand this, and if you had a suboptimal early career in college, they don’t expect you to have a 3.9 by the time you graduate.
 Rather, demonstrating a consistent upward trend is essential.
-This is much more encouraging for a medical school to see – perhaps you have learned to hone your study strategies and are now ready for the rigors of a medical school curriculum.
+This is much more encouraging for a medical school to see, as it shows you have learned to hone your study strategies and are now ready for the rigors of a medical school curriculum.
 For this reason, the second half of your university transcript is going to be more important than the first half.

 If you’ve already graduated, consider taking 1-2 years for a post-bacc or special master’s program (SMP), preferably one offered at a medical school.
 Do not take these programs lightly—solid performance is warranted.
-Shoot for at least a 3.5 or higher if you’re applying D.O., and a 3.7 or higher if going the M.D. route.
+Shoot for at least a 3.5 or higher if you’re applying to be a DO, and a 3.7 or higher if you’re going the MD route.

-Formal post-bacc programs are more targeted to those who are switching careers, and mostly provide the pre-requisite courses.
-Certain programs have reputations of graduating a significant portion of non-traditional students into affiliated medical schools.
+Formal Post-Bacc programs are more targeted to those who are switching careers, and they mostly provide the prerequisite courses.
+Certain programs have reputations for graduating a significant portion of non-traditional students into affiliated medical schools.

 Special Master’s Programs

-SMP’s generally offer classes that are medical school level, or at least cover the same material, and last either 1 or 2 years.
+SMP’s generally offer classes that are medical school level or, at least, cover the same material and last either 1 or 2 years.
 These are generally affiliated with medical schools and can be promising routes to gaining admission.
-You’ll be gaining exposure to medical school faculty in the process, which can be a significant advantage.
+You’ll get exposure to the medical school’s faculty in the process, which can be a significant advantage.

 3 | Strengthen Your Experiences and Extracurriculars

-While applying to medical school requires you to check certain boxes, we at Med School Insiders believe in a more individual approach.
+While applying to medical school requires you to check certain boxes, we believe in a more individual approach.
 Many of us were competitive college athletes, dancers, artists, and musicians.

-Every applicant will have completed volunteering, gotten clinical exposure, and done some level of research.
-Definitely do not overlook these important aspects of the medical school application.
-However, I advise you to consider a more holistic picture to the process rather than just checking boxes.
+Every applicant will have completed volunteering, had clinical exposure, and done some level of research.
+Do not overlook these important aspects of the medical school application.
+However, I advise you to consider a more holistic picture of the process rather than just checking boxes.
 Target research you enjoy—it doesn’t have to be basic science cancer research.
-By doing research you are genuinely interest in, you’ll be more likely to work harder, excel, earn an abstract or publication, and even get a stronger letter of recommendation.
+By doing research you are genuinely interested in, you’ll be more likely to work harder, excel, earn an abstract or publication, and even get a stronger letter of recommendation.

-The fact remains that osteopathic D.O. schools and Caribbean M.D. schools are significantly easier to get into than United States allopathic M.D. schools.
-In addition, D.O. schools are much more forgiving for low GPAs with an upward trend.
-If you haven’t already, be sure you consider your options and weigh the pros and cons of each.
-For most students, I advise going D.O. over Caribbean M.D., but that may change based on a few variables.
+The fact remains that osteopathic schools and Caribbean MD schools are significantly easier to get into than United States allopathic MD schools.
+In addition, DO schools are much more forgiving when it comes to low GPAs.
+If you haven’t already, be sure to consider your options and weigh the pros and cons of each.
+For most students, I advise going DO over Caribbean M.D., but that may change based on a few variables.